MHRT/C Frequently Asked Questions

 General Certification Requirements Questions

-Yes.
-Beginning January 1, 2020, the only valid certification for these services is a Full or Provisional MHRT/C with a valid expiration date.
-Please see the previous question on how to obtain a new certificate with an expiration date.
+Yes. the only valid certification for these services is a Full or Provisional MHRT/C with a future expiration date.
+Please see the next question on how to obtain a new certificate with an expiration date.

 No, the MHRT/CSP program is not changing at this time.
 These changes only affect the MHRT/C.

 Yes, in cases where an institution spreads the knowledge competencies for a single domain over multiple courses, you must complete all the courses listed to meet that Domain.
 There were a few instances of this in the 2009 requirements.
-For example, under the 2008 requirements, someone who had completed their program through either Husson University or Central Maine Community College had to complete two courses to meet the Vocational Aspects of Disabilities requirement.
+For example, under the 2009 requirements, someone who had completed their program through either Husson University or Central Maine Community College had to complete two courses to meet the Vocational Aspects of Disabilities requirement.